 A number of Argentines have taken offence and interpreted Blu’s artwork as depicting the electorate as ‘blind followers’ following Cristina Fernandéz de Kirchner’s convincing presidential victory in October.
 Despite Blu pointing out that if you are not in Argentina you can change the colour of the flag (in the mural) depending which country you are in, someone has still decided to deface the artwork.

-BA Street Art thinks art should provoke debate, discussion and opinions both positive and negative.
+Buenos Aires Street Art thinks art should provoke debate, discussion and opinions both positive and negative.
 Like Banksy, it’s great that Blu has the guts to tackle edgy and often controversial topics and make political commentary in his art.
 Of course some people might not like what Blu has to say but there is no need to damage what in our opinion is one of the best pieces of street art in 2011 by one of most-talented street artists in the world.
 Please let us know what you think.